vivii9630/vivii9630/README.md

 I'm Vivek from University of Calgary, AB.
-I always believe that a systematic approach towards Machine Learning with a sound understanding of the **_'Mathematics'_** would make one a good Machine Learning Practitioner.
+I always believe that a systematic approach towards Machine Learning with a sound understanding of **_'Mathematics'_** would make one a good Machine Learning Practitioner.

 **About me:**
 - 🔭 I’m a recent graduate student from @ucalgary